The Doctrine of Causation explained

 Devlin J ruled that if the dose were given for pain relief in accordance with the doctor’s duty—

 it would not be the doctor but the disease which was the real cause of death.

-The doctor’s contribution could be ignored as negligible (Wilson).The death of the patient was therefore not deemed to be consequence of any wrongful conduct of the doctor.
+The doctor’s contribution could be ignored as negligible (Wilson).The death of the patient was therefore not deemed to be consequence of any wrongful or culpable conduct of the doctor.

 How far may the actions of a third party break the chain of causation in result crimes?
 Analysing Smith 1959: The substantial contribution principle.

 Lord Parker in Smith tells us if a third party contributes to the harmful result, this will not break the chain of causation—

 if D’s original act was still a substantial and operative cause of the harm.

 The archetypal case of R v Smith 2 QB 35 is illustrative of a finding of causation which is non- normative in that ‘it rests on a finding about the physical facts of the matter.’ ( Simester, p.
 419).